patricklam/unsafe-finder/README.md

 unsafe code, probably by verifying the stated reason that the code is OK.

+There are some related metrics which are automatically generated in the `verify-rust-std` project.
+Those metrics live in `scritps/kani-std-analysis/metrics-data-core.json`.

 # Command-line arguments

-This tool takes a single .rs file as input and prints out a list of impls and traits that have functions in categories (1) through (3), as well as the involved functions.
+This tool takes a directory or a list of .rs files as input and prints out a list of impls and traits that have functions in categories (1) through (3), as well as the involved functions.

 ```
 $ target/debug/unsafe-finder rc.rs